ak-fau/vcg/README.md

-Associated software, firmware, bitware (programmable logic configuration) required for the VCG use will be licensed separately under free/open-source software license(s) decided at a respective release time.
+Associated software, firmware, bitware (programmable logic configuration) required for the VCG use will be licensed separately under free/open-source software license(s) decided upon at a respective release time.